harmonywoods/harmonywoods.github.io/index.md

-this is my blog. i write things sometimes
+this is my blog. i write things, sometimes.